Sahib Bibi Aur Ghulam: Development

 Guru Dutt wanted to adapt Bimal Mitra's novel Saheb Bibi Golam (1953) into a film after reading it and watching its staged version at Rang Mahal Theatre, Calcutta, with his wife Geeta, Mitra, and Abrar Alvi.
 This marked the novel's second cinematic adaptation after the 1956 version.
 The novel was written in and never translated from Bengali.
 Dutt asked Alvi to write a screenplay; according to Alvi, he was surprised Dutt gave him the offer because Dutt had previously discharged him from his company Guru Dutt Movies Pvt.
 Ltd. after Dutt's Kaagaz Ke Phool (1959), in which Alvi served as the screenwriter, became a flop and he could not pay his workers.
-Since then, Dutt decided to not direct any films he worked on.
+Since then, Dutt decided not to direct any films he worked on.
 After his next release Chaudhvin Ka Chand (1960) commercially succeeded, he was able to save the studio from bankruptcy and later acquired the rights of Saheb Bibi Golam.
 Dutt and Alvi started translating the novel to Hindi but Alvi was not fluent in Bengali.
 They tried translating it word-for-word but realised the process would be really slow and stopped after a few days.

 Dutt invited Mitra, who lived in Calcutta, to visit him at a bungalow Dutt rented in Khandala.
 Alvi said Dutt was thorough on any aspects of his projects and that the bungalow was used to ensure both Mitra and Alvi concentrated on writing the screenplay.
 After arriving in Khandala, Mitra and Alvi invited a "Mr. Mukherjee", who was fluent in Bengali and Hindi, to be a "bridge between us".
 The translator, however, gave up after fifteen days, asking them to do the rest by themselves.
 Alvi said the screenplay was written "slowly but surely"; he and Mitra made many changes to the story so the film would be fit with Hindi audience's interest.
 For instance, they removed several characters who appear in the novel version, including Swami Vivekananda, and made Bhoothnath more naïve and less educated.
 Dutt's biographer Nasreen Munni Kabir estimated the translating took two months and said Dutt, who was impressed by the screenplay, suggested Alvi to direct the film.
 Yasser Usman reported it was the first time the screenplay of a film Dutt produced was finished before filming began.
 In preparation, Alvi was sent to Calcutta to learn about the Bengali milieu and the zamindars background.